 An example to demonstrate:

-In the first example, the UTF-8 characters and reserved characters are unquoted.
-In the second, the percent-encoding remains unchanged because it lies outside the valid UTF-8 range.
+In the first example, the UTF-8 characters are unquoted.
+In the second, the percent-encodings remain unchanged because they lie outside the valid UTF-8 range or represent a reserved character.

 uri_to_iri() functions are idempotent, which means the